zakyoung/LionSpell/README.md

 # LionSpell

-In this assignment you will construct SwiftUI Views for a simple application based on the New York Times Spelling Bee game.
-It requires a little bit of coding, but the primary goal of the assignment is to familiarize you with the tools we’ll be using in the class.
-Take time to explore Xcode as this is a good investment of your time.
-Your app will eventually have the following functionality: The app presents the user with 5 buttons, each displaying a different letter.
-The user creates words by tapping buttons to spell out words.
-As the user taps, the word being formed is displayed.
-When a legal word is formed, a button will be enabled that allows the user to submit the word.
-Each correct word scores points and the current total score is always displayed.
-Legal words are at least four letters long, with all characters drawn from the letters on the buttons.
-Repeated letters in a word are allowed.
-The word must also be found in a list of words that will be provided.
-A running list of words found by the user will be displayed.
-A delete button will allow the user to delete the last letter entered.
-A button will allow the user to start a new game by generating a new set of letters and another button will rearrange the letters.
+This app is inspired by the New York Times Spelling Bee game and is developed using SwiftUI.

+The app features a simple interface with five buttons, each labeled with a different letter.
+Users create words by tapping these buttons, with each tap adding a letter to the word currently being formed, which is displayed on the screen.
+Once a valid word is completed—defined as being at least four letters long and composed only of the letters displayed on the buttons—it can be submitted for points by enabling a specific button.

+Points are accumulated with each correct word, and the user's total score is displayed continuously.
+Users can also see a running list of all words they have successfully formed.
+If a user needs to correct a mistake, a delete button allows them to remove the last letter they entered.
+Additional functionality includes a button to start a new game, which generates a new set of letters, and another button that rearranges the existing letters to help spark new word ideas.